achafetz/achafetz.github.io/_pages/portfolio.md

 classes: wide
 ---

-While I am not able to share output from my work products (though you can file all public package and code on [my GitHub](https://github.com/achafetz/) and [my organizational account](https://github.com/USAID-OHA-SI/)), below are some personal projects I've worked on.
+While I am not able to share the outputs from my work products, you can file all public packages and code on [my GitHub](https://github.com/achafetz/) and [organizational account](https://github.com/USAID-OHA-SI/).
+I can, however, share some personal project that I have worked on in the past.